Domestic Asset Protection Trusts

 Federal Bankruptcy Preemption

 Federal law overrides every DAPT statute through 11 U.S.C. § 548(e)(1).
-That statute gives a bankruptcy trustee power to claw back any transfer made within 10 years if the settlor acted with actual intent to hinder, delay, or defraud creditors.
+That section gives a bankruptcy trustee power to claw back any transfer made within 10 years if the settlor acted with actual intent to hinder, delay, or defraud creditors.

 Ten years is longer than any DAPT state’s fraudulent transfer waiting period.
 A settlor who funds a Nevada DAPT, waits the full two-year Nevada period, and then faces an involuntary bankruptcy petition five years later is still within the federal lookback window.
 The bankruptcy trustee can reach every asset transferred into the trust during that window.

-This vulnerability matters most for people whose creditor exposure is unpredictable: physicians facing malpractice claims, business owners with personal guarantees, and real estate developers with construction defect liability.
+The federal lookback hits hardest when creditor exposure is unpredictable: physicians facing malpractice claims, business owners with personal guarantees, and real estate developers with construction defect liability.
 A judgment creditor can force an involuntary bankruptcy petition, bypassing the state DAPT statute entirely.

 Untested Statutes